dvystrcil/neptune/README.md

-# How to Update Neptune 4 Using krakjoe Method
+# How to Update Neptune 4 Using krakjoe's Method

 Laying down some expectations...
 I put this repo together to accomplish an few goals
 - A place to back up my configuration